Osney Lock Hydro is taking part in this year’s Oxford Open Doors on the afternoon of Sunday 12th September.

 How do I book?

 Tickets are free, but limited and booking is essential.
-We will post details of how to book on this webpage when booking opens.
 Please arrive within in 10 minutes of the start of your booked slot to help us manage numbers on site.

 How do I get there?